jonasbanurea/jelita-platform-microservices/layanan-alur-kerja/postman/TESTING_GUIDE.md

 **Validation Points**:
 - ✅ Status code 201
-- ✅ **TIDAK memerlukan authentication** (no Bearer token)
+- ✅ **DOES NOT require authentication** (no Bearer token)
-- ✅ Otomatis create record Disposisi dengan status `'Pending'`
+- ✅ Automatically creates Disposition record with status `'Pending'`
-- ✅ Dipanggil oleh Application Service, bukan oleh user
+- ✅ Called by Application Service, not by user

 ---